gem5/gem5-resources/README.md

 ## Resource: RISCV Tests

-The RISCV Tests soruce can be found in the `src/riscv-tests` directory.
+The RISCV Tests source can be found in the `src/riscv-tests` directory.
 More information about these tests can be found in `src/riscv-tests/README.md`.

 ### RISCV Tests Origins